greyatom-school/the-minerva-project/FEWD/sprint_4/5. Project/README.md

 In the upper container add one more column that stops tracking which has buttons as elements.

-The stop-tracking button(s) should have class name `"StopTrackingBtn"` If the user clicks on the button, the associated stock should be removed from the `My Stocks table`(upper container) and added to `All Stocks`(lower container).
+The stop-tracking button(s) should have class name `"StopTrackingBtn"` If the user clicks on the button, the associated stock should be removed from the `My Stocks table`(upper container) and added to `Add Stocks`(lower container).

 It will look similar to the following (Amazon Stocks is the stocks that is being removed)